-- (i) Issue of transparency for (residential and non-residential) end-users.
+(i) Issue of transparency for (residential and non-residential) end-users.
 Bundles include numerous services that are interdependent according to their prices.
 The variety of services and possible combinations often result in very complex conditions of the contracts.
 This could be misleading for end-users.
-More over combinations of services that are of end-users' interest may be very unconventional and hard to compare with offers from other operators.
-This could be harmful for competition.
-Therefore it is purposeful to analyse methodologies of bundles composition. - (ii) Possible definition of methodologies which allow for revenue sharing between the services included in the bundles revenue sharing is a key to bundles.
+More over combinations of services

+(ii) Possible definition of methodologies which allow for revenue sharing between the services included in the bundles revenue sharing is a key to bundles.
 Understanding of the methodologies which allow revenue sharing can help to identify added value of a bundle.
 This may be an important piece of information for end-users who would consider including another service in the bundle.
-It is also significant for the regulator to recognize how operators gain competition advantages due to bundles compositions. - (iii) Possible impact on competition arising from the provision of bundles at retail level and the individualized provision of the underlying wholesale services.
+It is also significant for the regulator to recognize how operators gain competition advantages due to bundles compositions.

+(iii) Possible impact on competition arising from the provision of bundles at retail level and the individualized provision of the underlying wholesale services.
 It may also be worthwhile to have a look at non-regulated services (for instance OTTs) in bundles and any possible regulatory challenges.
 This work stream might cover specific issues that feed into the revision of the framework.

-BEREC Report of the emergence of new markets due to bundling trends Adoption in P3/2016
+BEREC Report of the emergence of new markets due to bundling trends

-3.15 Stakeholders' Forum
+15. Stakeholders' Forum